 - After the change tracking task is configured, you cannot reselect the objects for change tracking.
 If you need to track data changes of tables that are not included in the selected objects, you must create another change tracking task for the tables.

 - Data Updates

 - In the lower-right corner of the page, click Save and Precheck.

 - Before you can start the change tracking task, a precheck is performed.
 You can start the change tracking task only after the task passes the precheck.

 - If the task fails to pass the precheck, you can click the icon next to each failed item to view details.
 You can troubleshoot the issues based on the causes and run a precheck again.

 - Close the Precheck dialog box after the following message is displayed: The precheck is passed.

 What to do next

 After the change tracking task is configured, DTS performs initial change tracking.
-After the initial change tracking is complete, you can consume the tracked data.
+After initial change tracking is completed, you can consume the tracked data.
 For more information, see Use the SDK demo code to consume tracked data.